 Mezquite Grill is a sports bar that actually bought the NFL package on satellite so my dad could watch the Chargers’ games.
 They have really good pizzas and burgers and they pour beer from the Baja Brewing Co.
 I’d recommend the Red Ale, and my dad likes the IPA.

 The best restaurant in La Paz is Sorstis.
 It’s in the main part of town and has mostly seafood options.
 I had an abalone appetizer that was seriously one of the best things I’ve eaten and the sea food linguine main course with pesto instead of marinara sauce.
 My dad got the steak and lobster which was divine and my mom got the lobster stuffed portobello mushrooms.
 You can all ahead to make a reservation, especially on the weekend.

 El Toro de Geuro is a traditional Mexican joint – meaning it’s under a giant palapa with plastic tables and chairs serving tacos and burritos.
 But what we came for was the ceviche.
 The plate of shrimp ceviche with tostadas was only a few dollars and is a really big portion.
 They also have fish served several ways, like in butter or with garlic, that comes with rice, beans, and tortillas for about $10.

 Bonus: If you like coffee check out Batallia, a coffee store in the Mallecon that offers only two kinds of coffee – con azucar or sin azucar. (with or without sugar) The bean is roasted with the sugar, but it doesn’t make the coffee sweet.
 My dad usually gets his beans revueltos, or mixed.
-You get 2 kilos for about $5 which is crazy.
+You get 2 kilos for about $5.
+Crazy.